 The Norman County Historical Society (NCHS) began collecting artifacts in 1947.
-Society artifacts are housed in the Prairie Village in Ada as well as the Red River History Museum in Shelly.
+Society artifacts are housed in the Prairie Village in Ada.
 Thousands of visitors from all over the United States, parts of Canada, and many foreign countries have registered at the museums and Village.

 The NCHS feels a definite obligation to help preserve our history, not only for the present generation but also for the future members of our society.
 We also have a commitment to the many people who have in good faith, contributed items believing that reflections of our early history would be made available for all interested persons.
 We rotate major exhibits every two years and update current exhibits often.
 We have no admission charge so you can stop in often and find something new has been added.

 You are encouraged to join the Society to support the preservation and care of our counties history as an individual, family, or business.
 Volunteers are always welcome.
 If you have a special project interest or talent to share, please contact Solveig Kitchell, Executive Director at 218-784-6904 or firstname.lastname@example.org.

 NCHS is a 501c3 organization

 Memberships and Contributions may be sent to:

 Ada, MN 56510

 NCHS is a member of the Minnesota Northwest Foundation, and as such is able to accept contributions of commodities, stocks, as well as cash donations.
 Contributions are accepted for any amount, however, the following are suggested levels of support:

 - Pioneer: $250-$499